Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             here.
 If multiple gff files need to be assigned, just use space to separate them.
       --fasta FASTA, -f FASTA
-                            Path of the genome fasta folder.
+                            Path of the genome fasta file.
       --height HEIGHT, -he HEIGHT
                             Please assign the height of the screenshot.
 Default is 1500.